 When searching for influencers, it’s important to look beyond the follower count.
 Not everyone who’s popular in your niche is necessarily a good influencer for you.
 Ask yourself some questions:

-- Would this influencer really use my product in his or her day to day life?
+- Would this influencer really use my product in their day to day life?

-- Would my product or service fit into the type of content he or she usually creates?
+- Would my product or service fit into the type of content they usually create?

 - Is this influencer active on the social network I want to target?
 It would be a bad strategy to ask an influencer to promote your brand on a network you’re not active on.
 People need to know you on that network for influencer marketing to work.